 Interestingly, the women who reported having frequent rape fantasies were also likely to report having fantasies about "overpowering or forcing a man to surrender sexually against his will."

-Fantasising about being a stripper also predicted a tendency to fantasise about rape.
+Fantasizing about being a stripper also predicted a tendency to fantasize about rape.
 Another intriguing result is women who report rape fantasies were more likely to have high self-esteem.

 This study in no way condones or tries to justify rape, which remains a violent and reprehensible crime no matter what the research on sexual fantasy of either gender might turn up.
 While some may even believe that publishing results such as these is going to assist some rapists in justifying their actions, the reality is these violent criminals are not scanning erudite academic research searching for justifications for assault.
 The editors and armies of academics who consider research submitted for publication in academic journals such as Archives of Sexual Behaviour also clearly believe this kind of study deserves publication, and wider dissemination in the field.

-Fantasy is a deeply problematic area for many people and for psychiatry and psychology - why do some people convert strange ideas into actual deeds - as in the case of Brievik the Norway mass murder scenario - while others just enjoy their vivid, creative and somewhat unusual imaginations without taking action.
+Fantasy is a deeply problematic area for many people and for psychiatry and psychology—why do some people convert strange ideas into actual deeds?—as in the case of Breivik, the Norway mass murder scenario, while others just enjoy their vivid, creative and somewhat unusual imaginations without taking action.
 Why do various individuals become disturbed about fantasies of which they don't approve?
-As a result much psychosexual therapy involves exploring and confronting the mysteries of sexual fantasy.
+As a result, much psychosexual therapy involves exploring and confronting the mysteries of sexual fantasy.

 We don't yet know the answers to many of these questions, but this kind of scientific investigation is assisting in our search for understanding.

-Dr Raj Persaud is a Consultant Psychiatrist based in London, Dr Jenny Bivona graduated from the University of North Texas and now works as a clinical psychologist.
+Raj Persaud is a Consultant Psychiatrist based in London.
+Jenny Bivona graduated from the University of North Texas and now works as a clinical psychologist.

 A version of this article first appeared in The Huffington Post.